 It’s a person who is liked by everyone around you but who for some reason brings out the worst in you.

 Who gets under your skin and finds that one demon living there.
 Maybe it’s something they say?
 Maybe it’s how they say it?
 Or when they say it?
 You know who I’m talking about.

 No matter the relationship – be it a friendship, partnership, fellowship, or love-ship, ask yourself,

 Do I like the person I become around them?

 If the answer is NO, it’s time to let go of that person in your life.

-I am not telling you to slam the person you don’t like between the door and crash the skull.
-What I’m telling you is that it’s your responsibility to be the best of you.
+I am not telling you to slam the person who brings out the worst in you between the door and crash the skull.
+What I’m telling you is that it’s your responsibility to be the best of yourself.
 So, are you?